 BBC reporter takes an Ecar test drive across Northern Ireland

-BBC Newsline is testing out an electric car this week and Conor Macauley is the guinea pig who is going to do his 50-mile daily commute in it.
+Well that's exactly what BBC Newsline is doing and I'm the guinea pig who is going to do my 50-mile daily commute in it.

 I'm really hoping it doesn't run out of power halfway down the motorway.

 Electric cars have been touted as the future of motoring.

 In the past year, about £2m has been spent in Northern Ireland putting in the infrastructure to make them viable.

 There are already about 40 charge points across the country, not just in places like Belfast and Londonderry, but in border areas like Belleek in County Fermanagh and Carnlough in County Antrim.

 More are planned.Cost

 But it's fair to say most people here are still sceptical.
 Range is a huge issue, as is the list price.